KajizukaTaichi/scriptS/README.md

 ```

 ## Usage
+Rust is needed to use ScriptS.
+You have to install it.
 Let's try below command to transpile Python code.
-Rust is needed to use ScriptS.
 ```
 cargo run -- example.ss example.py
 ```
-Then, It may created file `example.py`
+Then, It may created file `example.py`.
+After that, just run it as Python.